Guide to 3D Printing Tolerances, Accuracy, and Precision

-Just because your 3D printer has a high “resolution” doesn’t mean your parts will be accurate or precise.
+Just because a 3D printer has "high resolution” in the printer specifications doesn’t mean your 3D printed parts will be accurate or precise.

 Defining Accuracy, Precision, and Tolerance